Arkansas Disabled Veteran Benefits

 What it is: state veterans cemeteries at no cost to the veteran, plus veteran-business resources.

 - State Veterans Cemeteries: ADVA operates two — North Little Rock and Birdeye — offering a gravesite, opening/closing of the grave, a government-supplied headstone or niche cover, and perpetual care at no cost to eligible veterans (discharged under other-than-dishonorable conditions).
-Spouses and eligible dependents may also be interred (a spouse/dependent interment fee, reported around $807, may apply — confirm the current amount).
+Spouses and eligible dependents may also be interred (a spouse/dependent interment fee of $807 applies).

 - Veteran-owned business: a service-disabled veteran-owned business may qualify for state contracting preferences and certification.
 The exact set-aside percentage and any fee waivers were not confirmed at a primary state source in this pass — start with ADVA's veteran services and the Arkansas Office of State Procurement to confirm current terms.